EMI Schemes & Company Share Option Plans

 - What happens on a sale?
 Can options be exercised prior to a sale?

 - What documentation does the employee need to execute when exercising the option?

-Of course incentive arrangements can be as simple or as complex as are needed, but it is important to consider all of the options and possibilities.
-If you don’t consider something, then you might not know its worth.
+Incentive arrangements can be as simple or as complex as circumstances require, but it is important to consider all the options and possibilities in order to know their potential value to you.

-Whether you need a broad incentive arrangement, or one that’s more complex and tailored for your business, Moore Barlow can guide you through it in a way that business owners and their employees understand.
-We’ve done it many times before and have significant experience in this area of law – so if you’re looking for something, come and talk to us.
+Whether you need a broad incentive arrangement, or one that’s more complex and tailored for your business, we at Moore Barlow have substantial experience in this area of law and offer guidance in a way that business owners and their employees understand.
+Come and talk to us.

-Our corporate team is based in Guildford, Richmond and Southampton, so we can help wherever you and your business are based.
-We help clients create bespoke and highly motivating share incentives for employees.
+Our corporate team is based in Guildford, Richmond and Southampton, and can reach out and support you wherever you and your business are based.
+We help clients to create bespoke and highly motivating share incentives for their employees.
 Contact our employee share schema and incentives solicitors now.